mjt323/Cloud-Security-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring_  This system is monitoring DBWA-1, 10.0.0.5 and DBWA-2, 10.0.0.6

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_